 Typically, injured people tend to focus on listing their physical injuries on the medical certificate, ignoring others.
 It’s important to remember you may have sustained psychological injuries in your accident and if this is the case, those injuries need to be included on your medical certificate as well.

 If you have any questions or need any help with your motor accident injury claim, feel free to contact the team at Advantage Legal.
 We’re experts in CTP claims, offer no-win-no-fee billing and will guide you through every step of your CTP claim.
 You can follow us on LinkedIn, Facebook & Instagram.
 This article is for education purposes only and should not be relied upon as legal advice.
+Readers should be aware that NSW motor accident compensation law changes regularly and that the accuracy of information contained within this article is current as of September 2019.
 Any person relying on the information contained in this article does so at their own risk.